callumdevlin/callumdevlin.github.io/ProjectPages/rlbot/vectors.md

 This is the basic code for the vector class {:.figcaption}

-- Within this class there are function such as the add function, this allows us to pass in 2 vectors and find the sum:
+Within this class there are function such as the add function, this allows us to pass in 2 vectors and find the sum:

 ~~~python
     def __add__(self, other: 'Vec3') -> 'Vec3':
         return Vec3(self.x + other.x, self.y + other.y, self.z + other.z)
 ~~~

+## Distance
 One of the most useful vectors we used is the distance vector:

 ~~~python